Thatguy560/GildedRose-Refactoring-Kata/README.md

 # My Approach

 - The first step was to write out all the tests for the gilded_rose_spec file, make sure all of the specifications of the instructions were met and pass them.
 - Once all my tests were passing and matched all the requirements, I had to refactor the following code provided.
 My procedure for this was to comment out all, but one test and pass each one by one.
 For writing code I broke down the nested if statements and used the ternary operator to make the code more readable.
-I extrated a lot of the most important numbers to Constants for (hopefully) better readability.
+I extracted a lot of the most important numbers to Constants for (hopefully) better readability.

 # Testing Frameworks Used